colin-gourlay/sundown-sessions/automation/dotnet/README.md

 - `recording_history` returns structured permanent broadcast history for an exact recording identifier or an ambiguity-safe title/artist lookup.

+Permanent broadcast history has one write path: confirm the operator-approved playback order, then call `show_reconciliation_finalise`.
+The older application reconciliation-save operation stores draft state only and cannot bypass this boundary.

 ## Verify

 ```bash